-The 2007 amendments to the law define the "deferred maintenance" part of the project name as "repair of an infrastructure or structure that was not maintained, repaired or replaced in the usual course of maintenance and repair."
+The 2007 amendments to the law define the "deferred maintenance" (DM) part of the project name as "repair of an infrastructure or structure that was not maintained, repaired or replaced in the usual course of maintenance and repair."
 In general, projects fall into one or more of the following categories:

 - Roof and exterior repairs

 - Safety, code and ADA required improvements

 - Building mechanical system improvements

 - Utilities repair and upgrades

-- Minor renovations
+- General building renovations

-- Roads, walks and grounds improvements
+- Roads, walks and grounds - Environmental remediation

-The fourteen-year project total is \$45.4 million.
+The Phase III total is \$45.4 million.